 I graduated in 1999 from Brighton University and found myself at a bit of a loss as how to get from where I was to where I wanted to be.
 I didn't have much money and when some frames were being thrown out of a flat in my building I took them, covered them in a cut up blanket, used emulsion tester pots to paint a background which I embellished with sequins and beads leftover from my degree show, stitched on with invisible thread.
 I showed them in an exhibition in the old Aldwych tube station in London, and sold half of them in four days.
 I didn’t know it at the time but this is where Attentive Art began.

 I realised that the only way I was going to find myself was if I did it on my own.
-I read books about mindfulness and sleep and wellbeing.
-I completed an online course via Liverpool University in Psychology and Mental Health, which was shortly followed by a Mindfulness course through Monash University.
-I have also taken a course through Aberdeen University on Nutrition and Wellbeing.
-These courses shed so much light on why I felt the way I did and that it was okay to feel this way; it wasn’t my fault.
+I read books about mindfulness and psychology and wellbeing.
+I completed an online course via Liverpool University in Psychology and Mental Health, which was shortly followed by a Mindfulness course by Monash University.

 I incorporated mindfulness into my life and began to make art again and I realised the therapeutic nature of what I was doing.
-Slowly I realised I was feeling more relaxed and was experiencing less anxiety; instead of trying to get back to who I thought I should still be, I began to discover who I really am.
-Interested in this process, I developed short creative exercises, which, coupled with a meditation element and my husband’s music could give me the answers I was looking for.
+Gradually I was feeling more relaxed and was experiencing less anxiety; instead of trying to get back to who I thought I should still be, I began to discover who I really am.
+Interested in this process, I developed creative workshops which comprise a meditation element, a creative worksheet and a free writing aspect. which gave me the answers to much of what I was looking for.
 I set up a website to sell my art and took part in more exhibitions.

-I can help women to locate what is missing from their life and work out what they want to fill it with.
-Then, because I have experience and studies in so many relevant areas I can help to put them on course for a new career, a hobby or a part time business as well as addressing their self care needs which can often go out of the window when we are putting our family first when, as I’ve learned the hard way, we need to take care of ourselves so we can take care of everybody else.
+I can help you to locate what is missing from your life and work out what you want to fill it with.
+Then, because I have experience and studies in so many relevant areas I can help to put you on course for a new career, a hobby or business as well as addressing your self care, which can often go out of the window - as I learned the hard way!

 If you'd like find out more about my artwork or to talk to me about how I can help you using mindful creativity, please click the button below, thank you.